 4. Pick up a section from right behind the B section.

-5. Combine the above picked section of hair into the braid
+5. Combine both the above picked section of hair into the braid

-6. Continue the same process till you reach the ear.
+6. Continue the same process till you reach your ear.

-7. From the ear braid normally till you reach the end and secure with elastic.
+7. From the ear braid normally till you reach the end of your hair and secure with elastic.

-8. You can either leave the braid or pull it behind and secure with bobby pins forming a band.
+8. You can either leave the braid or pull it behind and secure it with bobby pins forming a band.
 Once done, secure your hairstyle with a strong-hold hairspray, I have used Kevin Murphy Session Spray

 Latest posts by Vish (see all)